US stocks hang near their record as Wall Street takes a breath following two big days

-After falling more than 9% over the first two days of the week, U.S. benchmark crude gained less than 1% to $64.97 per barrel.
-Brent crude, the international standard, rose 48 cents to $66.65.
+Yields had dropped a day before after the chair of the Federal Reserve said it is waiting for the right moment to resume cutting interest rates.
+By lowering rates, the Fed could help give the economy a boost, but it could also offer additional fuel for inflation.

-Lower oil prices could give the Federal Reserve leeway to cut interest rates to help the U.S. economy.
-Its chair, Jerome Powell, said Tuesday the central bank is waiting to see how the economy evolves before deciding whether to reduce its key interest rate, a stance directly at odds with President Donald Trump's calls for immediate cuts.
+Fed Chair Jerome Powell told a House of Representatives committee on Tuesday that he wants to wait and see how President Donald Trump’s tariffs affect the economy and inflation before committing to its next move.

-“For the time being, we are well positioned to wait to learn more about the likely course of the economy before considering any adjustments to our policy stance,” Powell said in testimony Tuesday before the House Financial Services Committee.
+Powell echoed many of the same statements in testimony before a Senate committee on Wednesday and said, “For the time being, we are well positioned to wait to learn more about the likely course of the economy before considering any adjustments to our policy stance.”

-Despite beating Wall Street fourth-quarter sales and profit expectations, FedEx tumbled more than 5% overnight after it issued lower first-quarter profit guidance than analysts were expecting.
-The package delivery company did not offer a full-year forecast, citing macroeconomic uncertainty.
+In stock markets abroad, indexes fell modestly in Europe after rising across much of Asia.

-Shares of electric vehicle companies rose modestly before markets opened after a federal judge ordered the Trump administration to release billions of dollars in funding for the build out of electric vehicle chargers in more than a dozen states.
-Tesla rose 0.7% in premarket trading, while Rivian inched up 0.4%.
+Stocks jumped 1.2% in Hong Kong and 1% in Shanghai for two of the larger moves.

 Credit: AP